elarkham/Animu/README.md

 media in a local network.
 This app serves as a “Hello World” for introducing myself to new technologies and as such is never made with the intention of use in a production system.
-This is the third iteration using the phoenix frameowrk as the backend and a react/redux combo for the frontend.
+This is the third iteration using the phoenix frameowrk as the backend and elm-lang for the frontend.

 Setup
 =====